snuq/SnuSlideshowGenerator/Readme.md

 * The sorting order of the slides can be changed.
 Clicking one of the sort option buttons will immediately reorder the slides.
 * Transforms or Extras can be randomized.
 Clicking a randomize button will immediately assign new transforms or extras to all slides.
 * Additional images or videos can be added to the slideshow with the 'Add New Slide(s)' button, it/they will be placed at the end of the list.
-   Multiple images or videos can be selected in the file browser.
    Hold Shift to select multiple single files.
-   Hold Shift and Ctrl to select all files between two.
+   Hold Shift and Ctrl to select all files between two clicks.
    Press 'a' to de/select all files in the directory.
+* Unwanted slides can be deleted by selecting any component of them, and pressing the delete slides button.
+   Do not manually delete slides from the 3d view, as this may confuse the generator.

 ### In the 3d view:
-* Right-click-drag an object to move it.
+* Click-drag an object to move it.
-* Right click to select an object.
+* Click to select an object.
 When selected:
    Press 'g' to move the object.
 Not all objects can be moved in all ways.
    Press 'r' to rotate the object.
 Not all objects can be rotated.
    Press 's' to scale the object.
 Not all objects can be scaled.